espressif/esp-protocols/components/asio/examples/asio_chat/README.md

 - Wait for the board to connect to WiFi or Ethernet.
 - Receive and send messages to/from other clients on stdin/stdout via serial terminal.

-See the README.md file in the upper level 'examples' directory for more information about examples.